Tu carrito está vacío.

 For us, the selection of wood for our cutting boards is essential.

-Each wood brings unique characteristics to our cutting boards.
+Each type of wood brings unique characteristics to our cutting boards.

-Hardwoods are known as hardwoods that come from temperate climate trees that are not conifers, such as oak, maple and walnut.
-These woods are known for their density and strength, making them an ideal choice for cookware that stands up to daily use.
+We know as hardwoods those from temperate climate trees that are not coniferous, such as oak, maple and walnut.
+These woods are known for their density and strength, making them an ideal choice for cookware that can withstand daily use.

-In most cases, these woods are highly available on the market (except for olive and boxwood) and are considered, a priori, a sustainable resource.
+In most cases, they are woods with a high availability on the market (except olive and boxwood) and are considered, a priori, a sustainable resource.

 Walnut

-The dark leafy wood par excellence.
-Stable and of medium hardness.
-Its high demand has made it an expensive and coveted wood.
+The quintessential dark hardwood.
+Stable and medium hardness.
+Its high demand has made it an expensive and sought-after wood.

 One of the most beautiful and popular hardwoods.
 Stable wood with a very fine grain.
 We use European and American cherry.